Larry Slawson received his Master's Degree from UNC Charlotte. He has 15+ years of experience with dogs and various pets.

 Although this breed was originally designed for “ratting” and fox bolting, it is now favored for its companionship and capacity as a show dog in the modern era.

 This work examines the Norfolk Terrier and provides an in-depth analysis of the animal’s behavioral patterns, temperament, and general traits.
-This includes a general discussion of the Norfolk Terrier’s personality, health concerns, grooming needs, and feeding requirements.
+This includes a discussion of the Norfolk Terrier’s personality, health concerns, grooming needs, and feeding requirements.

 It is the author’s hope that a better understanding (and appreciation) of this remarkable breed will accompany readers following their completion of this work.